-6.7 07 MINE SITES
+5.7 07 MINE SITES

 FEATURE_TY Feature Description GRVL-SAND-PIT An area of surface disturbance for the purpose of extracting sand and/or gravel consistently open and/or expanding over multiple years, usually close to lakes or rivers.
+MINES-COAL Heavy industry use with bare and/or vegetated ground and low human density for the purpose of coal mining.
 MINES-OILSANDS Heavy industry use with bare and/or vegetated ground and low human density for the purpose of oil sands mining.
 MINES-PITLAKE Areas of ground where surface water is collected into the existing mine pit usually after mining activity is finished.
 OPEN-PIT-MINE An area of surface disturbance for the purpose of mining (with the exception of sand and/or gravel), consistently open and/or expanding over multiple years, usually close to lakes or rivers.
+PEAT An area of surface disturbance for the purpose of mining peat, consistently open and/or expanding over multiple years, usually in bogs or fens.
 RIS-DRAINAGE Identifies surface disturbance for the purpose of managing surface water features.
 RIS-MINES-OILSANDS Identifies areas where overburden removal has commenced for the purposes of preparing an area for open pit mining and all mine pit features.
 RIS-OILSANDS-RMS Identifies reclamation material stockpiles (RMS).
 Each RMS may have several material types and corresponding volumes.
 RIS-OVERBURDEN- DUMP Includes all areas where overburden and interburden is placed out- of-pit or in-pit for disposal.
 RIS-RECLAIM-READY Identifies areas where landform construction has been completed and the site is ready for clean cap, subsoil and surface soil placement.
 This definition is consistent with that used for annual reporting which identifies land "no longer required for mine or plant purposes and available for reclamation but where reclamation activities have not yet commenced.
 RIS-RECLAIMED- CERTIFIED Identifies polygons of reclaimed areas which have received a reclamation certificate.
 RIS-RECLAIMED- PERMANENT Identifies polygons which meet the definition of permanent reclamation - land is considered permanently reclaimed when landform construction and contouring, clean material placement (as required), reclamation material placement and revegetation has taken place.
 RIS-RECLAIMED-TEMP Identifies polygons which meet the definition of temporary reclamation - areas being managed where vegetation has been seeded, planted, or ingressed, where there is an expectation that future disturbance may occur at that location.
 This does not include cleared areas (planned for future disturbance) that have naturally revegetated through ingress.
 RIS-SOIL-REPLACED Identifies areas which have had subsoil or topsoil placed and which have not been revegetated.
 RIS-SOIL-SALVAGED Identifies areas where soil salvage is occurring but where overburden removal has not commenced.
 RIS-TAILING-POND Identifies all areas associated with tailings including toe berms, dykes, beaches, ponds and drying areas.
 RIS-WASTE Identifies all areas associated with waste and by-product storage on-site.
-TAILING-POND Body of water on/in close proximity to an oil sands mine comprised of acids, benzene, hydrocarbons, residual bitumen, fine silts, and water.
+RIS-WINDROW Includes areas where a line of reclamation material (soil or vegetation) is heaped up by a machine.
+TAILING-PILE An area used to store waste materials produced in mining processes.
+TAILING-POND Body of water on/in close proximity to an oil sands mine composed of acids, benzene, hydrocarbons, residual bitumen, fine silts, and water.

-Note: "RIS" features were imported from the Reclamation Information System (GoA) based on the cross-reference table (Table 2.)
+Note: "RIS" features were imported from the Reclamation Information System (GoA), based on the cross-reference table (Table 2.)